suhastech/bundler-custom-source/README.md

 The :custom parameter is registered in this Plugin.
 You can have anything maybe :svn, :s3

-You can define it as shown in lib/bundler-custom-source.rb
+You can define it as shown in lib/bundler-custom-source.rb.
+The implementation is done in lib/source.rb